GCA-VH-lab/uorf4u/docs/ExampleDrivenGuide/cmd_guide.md

 ```
 uorf4u -hl WP_202338192.1 WP_102227852.1 WP_034984371.1 WP_159316313.1 WP_095341278.1 WP_150861853.1 WP_011382144.1 WP_081624258.1 -c bacteria -annot -ul 400
 ```
 where `-annot` parameter was used to show on annotation plot known ORFs annotated in the NCBI (shown with blue outlines).
+We also used *bacteria* mode by specifying the premade configuration file with `-c` parameter.
 ***Note***: List of homologues can be also written in a txt file (one accession per line) and used as input with `-hlf` parameter.

 Results with annotation plot, MSA visualisation and sequence logos: